 \subsection{The NQC equation}

-To achieve the NQC equation, we assume $\phi(p)$ is analytic at a finite point $a \in \mathbb{C}$ $ (a \neq b)$, and then it can be expanded in a neighborhood of $a$.
+To achieve the NQC equation, we assume $\phi(p)$ is analytic in a neighbourhood of a finite point $a \in \mathbb{C}$ $ (a \neq -b)$, and then it can be expanded in certain neighborhood of $a$.
 Corresponding to the expression \eqref{Int}, we present the expansion in the following form: